 Fact: Like all mammals, bats can get rabies.
-However, only 0.5 of 1% of bats contract rabies.
+However, only 1⁄2 of 1% of bats contract rabies.
 When they do, they are very sick and usually die.
 If you see a bat on the ground or during the daytime, it might be sick.
-Don't touch it; keep children and pets away.

-Call the Larimer Humane Society at 970-226-3647 for assistance.
+Don't touch it, keep children and pets away, and call the Humane Society for Larimer County at 970-226-3647.